adonev/NumAnal2021/index.md

 All materials related to this course, including lecture notes, homeworks, schedule, etc., will be posted here.
 We will use [CampusWire](https://campuswire.com/) for a communication board for group work and questions (signup link will be sent via NYU Classes), and [Gradescope](https://www.gradescope.com) for submitting and grading of homeworks and midterm.

-The class content will be very similar to that taught by Prof. Georg Stadler [Fall 2018](https://cims.nyu.edu/~stadler/na18/), so consult that for an example of what to expect.
+The class content will be very similar to that taught by Profs.
+Georg Stadler [Fall 2018](https://cims.nyu.edu/~stadler/na18/) and Mike O'Neil [Spring 2020](https://cims.nyu.edu/~oneil/courses/sp20-ma4424/), so consult those websites for an example of what to expect in terms of content.

 ## Instruction